mercadopago/cart-opencart/README.md

     *  *Iframe*: Opens an OpenCart URL with a iframe as the content.
     *  *Redirect*: Redirects to Mercado Pago URL.
     *  *Lightbox*: Similar to Iframe option but opens a lightbox instead of an iframe.

+<a name="notifications"></a>
+## Notifications

+Your store will automatically sync with Mercado Pago.
+The notification URL will be sent in each payment.

 <a name="upgrade"></a>
 ## Upgrade MercadoPago Plugin ##